cfarkas/Genotype-variants/README.md

 2) Manually rename the four files as WT.bam, KO1.bam, KO2.bam and KO3.bam

 3) Place the four renamed BAM files in the Test folder, open a terminal and run the following lines:
+> bash ./Config_test.sh 40

+Step (3) will run the pipeline using 40 threads as specified.

 ## Support